What Is a USDA Certified Biobased® Product?

 7. Are Companies Subject to Ongoing USDA Scrutiny Once Certification Has Been Granted?

-The USDA maintains strict guidelines over the use of BioPreferred terminology on the web pages, advertisements and marketing materials of certified products.
+The USDA maintains strict guidelines over the use of BioPreferred terminology on the web pages, advertisements and marketing materials of USDA Certified Products.
 If a company receives a warning about an apparent violation over one of its products, it must address an immediate response to the USDA on the matter.
 Otherwise, the company’s product could be stripped of certification.

 On products that do acquire the USDA Certified Biobased Product label, the USDA does conduct regular audits to make sure that the products in question maintain the biobased content as listed.